mihon-ocr/mihon-ocr.github.io/website/src/forks/index.md

 import { VPHomeFeatures } from "vitepress/theme"
 </script>

-# Endorsed Forks
+# Related Forks

-Forks are alternative versions of Mihon with exclusive features.
+Forks are alternative versions of Mihon/Tachiyomi with exclusive features.

 <VPHomeFeatures />